vitest-dev/vitest/docs/api/vi.md

 ## Mock Modules

-This section describes API that you can use when [mocking a module](/guide/mocking#modules).
+This section describes the API that you can use when [mocking a module](/guide/mocking#modules).
 Beware that Vitest doesn't support mocking modules imported using `require()`.

 ### vi.mock